tmds/Tmds.SockJS/README.md

 From: https://github.com/sockjs/sockjs-client
 > SockJS is a browser JavaScript library that provides a WebSocket-like object.
 SockJS gives you a coherent, cross-browser, Javascript API which creates a low latency, full duplex, cross-domain communication channel between the browser and the web server.

-Tmds.SockJS enables SockJS on ASP.NET5.
+Tmds.SockJS enables SockJS on ASP.NET Core.
 It can be installed added as a middleware and requires no change to the WebSocket implementation.
 For example, if the server provides an standard websocket endpoint at '/websocket', a SockJS endpoint can be added at '/sockjs' with this one-liner:
 ```C#
 app.UseSockJS("/sockjs", new SockJSOptions() { RewritePath = "/websocket" });
 ```